KuroMKh/KuroMKh/README.md

 </p>

 ## 🚀 My Learning Projects

-- 📝 Creating a basic PHP CRUD application using OOP
+- 🐧 Currently setting up Termux on a tablet to deepen my Linux environment skills
-- 🔄 Implementing a To-Do list app with Vue.js and Firebase
+- ☁️ Exploring deployment of applications to AWS S3 for scalable cloud storage solutions
-- 🐧 Setting up a Linux-based web server
+- 📁 Developing a file uploader/downloader using PHP, Vue.js, and AWS S3
-- ☁️ Deploying my first application to AWS
+- 🚀 Actively learning and applying Laravel and Vue.js frameworks
-- 🤖 Developing my diploma project using PWA for mobile apps and Firebase
+- 🎂 Currently building a Cake Tracker Order Online system using modern JavaScript frameworks

 ## 📊 GitHub Stats